-Director of Arabic Summer Abroad Program
+Director of Undergraduate Studies, and Director of Arabic Summer Abroad Program

 Jonas M. Elbousty has taught at Al Akhawyeen University, Daniel Webster College, Georgia Institute of Technology, and Emory University.
 He currently teaches at the department of Near Eastern Languages and Civilizations at Yale University.
 He has taught widely in the areas of North African affairs, and literature, including courses on North Africa literature, contemporary World Literature, Middle Eastern Studies, and Area studies.